 Adam Roy Gordon is the Executive Director of Global Compact Network USA and in this role leads the work of the UN Global Compact in the United States, including operations, participant management, and programming.
 He is a contributor to The Atlantic and was named to the Environment + Energy Leader 100 in 2019.

 Previously, Adam worked at CDP, supporting the integration of climate change, water, and deforestation disclosure into corporate performance.
 He was an EDF Climate Corps Fellow at Colgate-Palmolive Company and has diverse experience in sustainability that ranges from advising the government of Montenegro on green building policy to founding NYC’s first commercial composting waste hauler.

 He holds a B.A. from Oberlin College and a M.S. in Sustainability Management from Columbia University.

-Claudia is UN Global Compact Network USA's Program Manager.
-In this role, she develops and leads programs and initiatives that help over 900 American companies do business responsibly.
-She manages Network USA's accelerator programs and other initiatives such as SDG Pioneers.
+Claudia is UN Global Compact Network USA's Head of Programming.
+In this role, she develops and leads programs and initiatives that help over 1000 American companies do business responsibly.
+She manages Network USA's four accelerator programs and other relevant sustainability initiatives.

 Before joining UN Global Compact Network USA, Claudia worked at Bain & Company, the International Chamber of Commerce (ICC), and the United States Council for International Business (USCIB).
 Claudia is also the Founder & CEO of Wasi (an iOS app that helps users change the world from the comfort of their own homes) and a Founding Member of the World Economic Forum’s Global Shapers Queens Hub.